 Feng shui is an ancient art that is intended to harmonize your relationship with your environment.
 It’s a beautiful, complicated art with many schools of thought and sometimes, it can be easy to get lost in the weeds.
 But there are some very simple, everyday things you can do to improve the feng shui of your home.

 And you can start today, with very little knowledge of Chinese philosophy or the art of feng shui.
-In fact, my first introduction to the concepts of yin, yang, and the five elements came through T. Raphael Simonss’ Feng Shui Step by Step way back in middle school.
+In fact, my first introduction to the concepts of yin, yang, and the five elements came through T. Raphael Simonss’ Feng Shui Step by Step (affiliate link) way back in middle school.
 I admit that I first used it to compare my crush’s birth star to mine (we were not compatible.)

 While Simons did his very best to distill a complicated art to an approachable book, feng shui still appears to be very complicated.
 You can take a deep dive into the more esoteric side of feng shui and I’ll admit – it’s super fun.